floriankuehl/devworx/README.md

 <p>Through inheritance and utility classes, many parts of the code can be reused, which shortens development time.</p>

 <h3>Clarity</h3>
-<p>The division into different classes and files helps to keep the code clear.</p>
+<p>The division into different classes and files helps to keep the code clear.
+Every class and every function has documentation blocks.</p>

 <h3>Extensibility</h3>
-<p>New functions can be easily implemented by adding new classes or inheriting existing classes.</p>
+<p>New functions can be easily implemented by adding new classes or inheriting existing classes.
+The classes are loaded automatically via use-statement.
+Namespace and folder structure are matching for easy location of the files.</p>

 <h3>Error Handling</h3>
 <p>Utility classes such as <code>DebugUtility</code> make implementing debugging and error handling logic easier.</p>